colbisaurusrex/jest_enzyme_course/README.md

 Create production build

 NOTE: Not crazy about ejecting and I'm surprised to see it recommended here.
 As I understand, this excludes you from updates to create-react-app in the future.

+## Process

+1. Stubbing - writing a shell function in this case